mrtommyb/K2fov/README.md

 ## Authors

-`K2fov` was created by Fergal Mullally, Thomas Barclay, and Geert Barentsen on behalf of the Kepler/K2 Guest Observer Office at NASA Ames.
+`K2fov` was created by Fergal Mullally, Thomas Barclay, and Geert Barentsen.
 Please cite this tool in your publications.